Aug 26, 2021

 Windows Command Prompt

-- To stop the DNS server, input the following command:
+- To stop the DNS service, input the following command:

 net stop dnscache

-Once done, wait for the following output to be shown:
+- Once done, wait for the following output to appear:

 - Start the DNS service again by typing: